Bengal Subah: Mughal Empire

-Professor Richard Eaton suggests Bengal became a terminus of a continent-wide process of Turko-Mongol conquest and migration because its physical features gave it such a fertile soil, and a favorable climate.
+Professor Richard Eaton suggests Bengal became a terminus of a continent-wide process of Turko-Mongol conquest and migration because its physical features gave it such fertile soil and a favorable climate.

-The Mughal absorption of Bengal began during the reign of the first Mughal emperor Babur.
+The Mughal absorption of Bengal began during the reign of the first Mughal emperor, Babur.
 In 1529, Babur defeated Sultan Nasiruddin Nasrat Shah of the Bengal Sultanate during the Battle of Ghaghra.
 Babur later annexed parts of Bengal.
-His son and successor Humayun occupied the Bengali capital Gaur, where he stayed for six months.
-Humayun was later forced to seek in refuge in Persia because of Sher Shah Suri's conquests.
+His son and successor, Humayun, occupied the Bengali capital Gaur, where he stayed for six months.
+Humayun was later forced to seek refuge in Persia because of Sher Shah Suri's conquests.
 Sher Shah Suri briefly interrupted the reigns of both the Mughals and the Bengal Sultans.

 The Mughal conquest of Bengal began with the victory of Akbar's army over Sultan of Bengal Daud Khan Karrani, the independent ruler of the province, at the Battle of Tukaroi on 3 March 1575.
-After the final defeat of Daud Karrani at the Battle of Rajmahal the following year, Mughal Emperor Akbar announced the creation of Bengal as one of the original twelve Subahs (top-level provinces), bordering Bihar Subah and Orissa subah, as well as Burma.
+After the final defeat of Daud Karrani at the Battle of Rajmahal the following year, Mughal Emperor Akbar announced the creation of Bengal as one of the original twelve Subahs (top-level provinces), bordering Bihar Subah and Orissa Subah, as well as Burma.
 It took many years to overcome the resistance of ambitious and local chiefs.
 By a royal decree in November 1586, Akbar introduced uniform subah administration throughout the empire.
 However, in historian Tapan Raychaudhuri's view, "the consolidation of Mughal power in Bengal and the pacification of the province really began in 1594".

 Many of the chiefs subjugated by the Mughals, some of the Baro-Bhuyans in particular, were upstarts who grabbed territories during the transition from Afghan to Mughal rule, but others, such as the Rajas of Chandradwip, Malla, and Shushang, were older families who had ruled independently from time immemorial.
 By the 17th century, the Mughals subdued opposition from the Baro-Bhuyans landlords, notably Isa Khan.
 Bengal was integrated into a powerful and prosperous empire; and shaped by imperial policies of pluralistic government.
-The Mughals built a new imperial metropolis in Dhaka from 1610, with well-developed fortifications, gardens, tombs, palaces and mosques.
+The Mughals built a new imperial metropolis in Dhaka from 1610, with well-developed fortifications, gardens, tombs, palaces, and mosques.
 It served as the Mughal capital of Bengal for 75 years.
 The city was renamed in honour of Emperor Jahangir.